Metra Milwaukee District North train strikes semi near Edgebrook station

-CHICAGO (WLS) -- Metra Milwaukee District North trains are stopped in both directions after a train struck a semi near Edgebrook Station in Chicago.
+CHICAGO -- Metra Milwaukee District North trains are running nearly an hour behind schedule during the evening rush Tuesday after a train struck a semi truck in Edgebrook on the North Side.

-Metra officials said train 2135 struck the tractor trailer around 5:40 p.m.
-Five inbound and outbound trains were affected as of 6 p.m., though that number is expected to grow.
+The collision happened about 5:30 p.m. near the Edgebrook station at Caldwell Avenue, a Metra spokeswoman said.
+No injuries have been reported.

-Extensive delays are expected once trains are moving again.
-The duration of the stoppage is not currently known.
+Inbound and outbound movement was stopped about 5:45 p.m. due to "a grade crossing accident," Metra said in a tweet.

 Metra Milwaukee District North train strikes semi near Edgebrook station